 Why a Columbarium at St. Dominic’s?

-The Columbarium will promote the Corporal Works of Mercy by providing a proper inurnment with the reverence and dignity required by the Church.
-It will provide a Catholic alternative in the City and allow more Catholics the opportunity to inurn their loved ones in a Catholic columbarium, within a sacred church and within close proximity to their home.
+The Columbarium supports and nutures the Corporal Works of Mercy though appropriate inurnment respect, reverence, dignity, and hope of the Ressurrection that is required by the Church.
+The Columbarium provides a Catholic alternative in the City and allows more Catholics the opportunity to inurn their loved ones in a Catholic columbarium, within a sacred church and within close proximity to their home.

-The Columbarium will bring parishioners, family and friends closer to the church and provide member affinity since members are allowed to stay “at-home” in death, surrounded by loved ones, prayed for, and tended by the community for generations to come.
+The Columbarium will bring parishioners, family and friends closer to the church and provide member affinity, since members stay at their church home in death, surrounded by loved ones, prayed for, and tended by the community for generations to come.

-After a funeral rite or memorial service, family and friends will be able to continue to The Columbarium within the church for the inurnment of the loved one, concluding the service in a way that is quite holy and powerful.
+After a funeral rite or memorial service, family and friends will be able to continue to The Columbarium located within the church for the inurnment of their loved one, concluding the service in a way that is quite holy and powerful.

 St. Dominic’s is centrally located, with good public transportation and parking for our visitors.
-We offer bi-lingual funeral services and an active grief-counseling ministry.
-Importantly we have the support and commitment of the Church staff, the Dominican Priory, the Western Dominican Province and the San Francisco Archdiocese.
+We offer bi-lingual funeral services and an active Consolation Ministry.
+Importantly, we have the support and commitment of the Church staff, the Dominican Priory, the Western Dominican Province and the San Francisco Archdiocese.

 Appearance and Placement

-The Columbarium at St. Dominic’s will respectfully and discreetly complement the beautiful gothic architecture of St. Dominic’s.
-Family members and friends will have access to The Columbarium and will be able to pause and remember their loved ones in a quiet and private prayerful place.
-The niches will be placed out of sight of the nave, within the ambulatory walkway and the Friar’s Chapel behind the main altar.
-Materials will match the stone and architecture used throughout the Church’s construction.
+The Columbarium at St. Dominic’s respectfully and discreetly complements the beautiful gothic architecture of St. Dominic’s.
+Family members and friends have access to The Columbarium and will be able to pause and remember their loved ones and all those you have died in a quiet and private prayerful place in accordance with the Spritiual Works of Mercy.
+The niches are reverently placed behind the Grand Main Altar of the Church within the Friar’s Chapel, and along the ambulatory walkway that encircles the altar.
+Materials match the stone and architecture used throughout the Church’s construction.

-The Columbarium at St. Dominic’s will be financially self-sustaining and will not require contributions or pledges.
-An endowment will be set up with the revenues in excess of The Columbarium’s expenses for the preservation of St. Dominic’s Catholic Church and the Dominican priory.
+The Columbarium at St. Dominic’s is financially self-sustaining and does not require contributions or pledges.
+An endowment has been set up for revenues in excess of The Columbarium’s expenses and reserved for the preservation of The Columbarium, the two buildings of the St. Dominic’s Catholic Church and the Dominican priory.